Frequently Asked Questions

 The Knowledge Bank assumes that a contributor is the copyright holder.
 The Knowledge Bank support team, however, understands and appreciates concerns about copyright and intellectual property and will assist communities and/or contributors with individual needs. top

-While the Knowledge Bank encourages and promotes open access, there are circumstances when it may be necessary to restrict access to an item in a community’s collection.
-The Knowledge Bank can limit or completely block access. top
+While the Knowledge Bank encourages and promotes open access, there are circumstances when it may be necessary to temporarily restrict access to an item in a community’s collection.
+The Knowledge Bank can embargo items for a period of one, three, or five years. top

 A survey of style guides available in various academic and professional fields would find a wide range of practices for citing electronic sources.
 The MLA Handbook for Writers of Research Papers(2003) by Joseph Gibaldi is widely used by writers in literature, language studies, and other fields in the humanities.
 The Publication Manual of the American Psychological Association (2001) provides documentation advice for writers in the social sciences.
 The Scientific Style and Format: The CBE Manual for Authors, Editors, and Publishers, published by the Council of Biology Editors (now the Council of Science Editors) is often used by authors in the natural sciences.
 There is also the Chicago Manual of Style.
 There appears to be general agreement that to document a file available for viewing and downloading via the World Wide Web, you should provide the following information: Author's name, title of document in quotation marks, title of complete work (if relevant) in italics or underlined, date of publication or last revision, URL in <angle brackets> and date of access, in (parentheses).